 #6 – Focusing on Eccentric Contraction of the Rotator Cuff

-The patron was doing side lying dumbell external rotation exercises with a 2.5-weight plate.
+The patron did side lying dumbell external rotation exercises with a 2.5-weight plate.
 This is a good exercise, but he only focused on one of the contractions in the activity.

-Often, when patrons work on strengthening their rotator cuff, they focus on the wrong type of contraction for their rotator cuff.
+When patrons work on strengthening their rotator cuff, they often focus on the wrong type of contraction for their rotator cuff.
 Let’s step back and talk about the different kinds of muscle contractions.